Learning in single cells through dynamical internal representations

 1. Cells generate internal representations of their external ‘world’.

-2. They utilize these representations to actively infer information about it.
+2. They utilise these representations to actively infer information about it and predict changes.

 Theory of Single-Cell Learning